Fourth Republic of Korea: Yushin Constitution

 The Yushin Constitution was a severely authoritarian document, marked by the sweeping executive and legislative powers granted to the president.
 His term was extended to six years, with no limits on re-election.
 The president was indirectly elected through the National Conference for Unification, an electoral college whose delegates were elected by the public.
 The requirements for presidential candidacy, however, were so stringent that only one candidate could be on the conference's ballot.
 He was vested with broad powers to suspend constitutional freedoms and rule by decree.
-Only one concession was given to the National Assembly, the ability to remove the State Council by a vote of no confidence; but even this was a dead letter, as the President could not only dissolve the National Assembly at will, but also had the right to appoint one-third of its members, effectively guaranteeing a parliamentary majority.
-For all intents and purposes, the Yusin Constitution codified the emergency powers Park had exercised since the previous December, effectively turning his presidency into a legal dictatorship.
+Only one concession was given to the National Assembly, the ability to remove the State Council by a vote of no confidence.
+Even this was a dead letter, as the President could not only dissolve the National Assembly at will, but also had the right to appoint one-third of its members, effectively guaranteeing a parliamentary majority.
+For all intents and purposes, the Yushin Constitution codified the emergency powers Park had exercised since the previous December, effectively turning his presidency into a legal dictatorship.
 The new document sparked widespread but ineffective protests.

-Park argued that Western-style liberal democracy was not suitable for South Korea because of its still-developing economy.
+Park now argued that Western-style liberal democracy was not suitable for South Korea because of its still-developing economy.
 Instead, he argued that "Korean-style democracy" with a strong, unchallenged presidency was the only way to keep the country stable.

 On 21 November 1972, the Yushin Constitution was approved in the 1972 South Korean constitutional referendum with an implausible 92.3% of the vote with a turnout of 91.9% and came into force, dissolving the Third Republic and establishing the Fourth Republic of Korea.
-Park was re-elected as president fourth term in 1972 and a fifth term in 1978, both times unopposed.
+Park was re-elected as president for a fourth term in 1972 and a fifth term in 1978, both times unopposed.

 The Fourth Republic witnessed greater instability as Park's popularity, and tolerance of his increasingly naked autocracy, declined steadily during the 1970s.
 The Yushin Constitution allowed Park to legally and more openly violate civil liberties, particularly to suppress his mounting opposition, but this exacerbated resistance to his regime.
 Park repeatedly promised a transition to full democracy, but few believed him.